GorillaStack/splitstack-postsapi/README.md

 This repository provides an example of using the [serverless framework](https://serverless.com) with split stacks i.e. splitting the endpoints across multiple stacks.

+It is the accompaniment for the [blog post found here](https://www.gorillastack.com/news/splitting-your-serverless-framework-api-on-aws) explaining how to split serverless stacks.

 ## Layout

  - `/serverless.yaml` - the base stack (contains API Gateway, authoriser, IAM role and shared path resources)